Mechanical Engineering - BEng (Hons) / MEng

 Course in Depth

-In order to complete this programme a student must successfully complete all the following CORE modules (totalling 120 credits):
+In order to complete this programme you must successfully complete all the following CORE modules (totalling 120 credits):

 The module aims to provide the underpinning knowledge and problem solving skills in engineering science to enable you to progress to the next module in the theme, Engineering Principles II, and then on to the second year of a range of engineering degrees.